mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "A welcome, eh?" said Panna.
 "That supposed to impress us?"

-Her mind raced to find an answer, but none came to mind.
+Her mind raced to find an answer, but she had no time to think before the man from before butted in.

-"Empty.
-See?
-This Heikoi brings nothing but her own problems."

-"Enough!"
-Shimba yelled at her and shoved her back to her old spot.
-"We're going to the blockade.
-She'll be in stowage the whole time.
-That's final!"

-"With the rest of the overpriced garbage," said Panna with a smirk.
-Thi walked away in silent concession.

-Melna followed Shimba past the crew, felt the glare of judgment from every person there, and knew that this was no safe place.
-She would maintain her vigilance.
+"Ah, but Panna, never underestimate the power of a welcome.
+You never know when you'll be running from the only place you've ever called home."

+Melna glanced at Panna, saw hae looking around at nothing in particular as if avoiding bringing attention to haeself.

+"Renga.
+Um Shaki," he introduced himself.
+"Or these days, I might as well say I'm from Ulukoma.
+So many people are fleeing to the place, I had to see what all the rage was about."

+"Ulukoma!" she bought herself some time to formulate a test question.

+"Do you know someone named Kipnu?"

+"No," he responded with no obvious flaw in his words or manner.
+"Can't say I've heard of him."

+Shimba looked past Renga with a different sort of agitation.
+Melna knew something wasn't being said, but she thought it best to wait to dig further.

+"Well let's get you downstairs," thi said clutching tightly to Melna's arm.
+"We're about to set sail and you don't want to be in the way."

+"Nice to meet you," said Renga.
+Melna moved her lips to respond in kind but her uneasiness stopped her.
+Instead, she gave a quick nod and walked off with Shimba.
+Panna had all but disappeared before she could say anything to hae.

+The door to stowage was more of a hole that happened to have a flap of wood sitting on top, and the stairs were no exception to the now apparent rule with its steep incline and the first step missing entirely.

+"I'll leave you here with just one piece of advice," said Shimba.
+"Don't let that man anywhere near you."

+"What did he do?"

+"Don't worry about it just..." thi hesitated, looking off into the distance as if something might be watching hae.
+"Just get below deck and we'll talk about it later.
+There's a lantern down there somewhere; just look."

+She barely had time to find the floor when Shimba moved the wooden flap back on top of the hole, and left her to the dark.

 Melna found a clearing amongst the tarred crates and oiled bags in the stowage area below deck.
-The space was dark save for a few round glass windows to the outside, but Shimba had promised there was a lantern somewhere, that she only had to look. _A short time_, she repeated to herself to convince her reluctant mind.
+The space was dark save for a few round glass windows to the outside, but Shimba had promised a lantern.
+One tiny lantern in a room the size of the ship. _A short time_, she repeated to herself to convince her reluctant mind.

 Through the muffle of a wooden celing came the sound of innumerable footsteps; of people shouting, and machinery clanking; the well-tuned psyche of a team coming alive as they began to push off from the dock.
 They cleared the harbor and a subtle scraping sound filled the air outside as the engine below her whirred alive, vibrating the whole ship with its starting.
 They were on the path toward Heiko.